 Technology.
-Technology is deeply embedded in many job roles and with the emergence of AI, it will continue to grow.
+Technology is embedded in many job roles.
+This will continue to grow with the emergence of AI.
 The technological engagement of the target audience, therefore, is important to gauge.
 It may help you generate a solution that fits with how people are already working.
 Some aspects of technological context to explore include:

 - types of devices used for work and at work

 - platforms used by most people

 - legacy software getting phased out